 - Choose the rear seats, as the front goes up and down more.

-We follow the federal whale watching guidelines that apply to all boats, including kayaks: stopping the boat at least 300 ft (91 m) away from the whales, not pursuing or blocking them, and driving slowly when we are near them.
-We allow the whales or porpoise to approach us if they choose.
+We follow the federal whale watching guidelines that apply to all boats, including kayaks: stopping the boat at least 300 feet (91 meters) away from the whales, not pursuing or blocking them, and driving slowly when we are near them.
+We allow whales or porpoises to approach us if they choose.

 We also recommend sunglasses and sunscreen (even on overcast days).

-No, due to demand we’ve started offering an Adventure Whale Watch that operates during the day.
+No, due to demand, we’ve started offering an whale watch that operates during the day.
 Please check the calendar for availability.
 If we don’t offer a whale watch the day you’d like to go, First Chance Whale Watch is right next door.

 Standard tipping for boat charters is 10-20% of the price of the tour.
 Tipping is optional but greatly appreciated!
 Our captains are very knowledgeable and passionate about what they do, and a generous tip is the best way to say ‘Thank you!”